Melastoma affine

-Melastoma affine, also known by the common names blue tongue or native lassiandra, is a shrub of the family Melastomataceae.
-Distributed in tropical and sub-tropical forests of India, South-east Asia and Australia, it is a plant of rainforest margins.
+Melastoma affine, also known by the common names blue tongue, straits rhododendron or native lassiandra, is a shrub of the family Melastomataceae.
+Distributed in tropical and sub-tropical forests of the Indian subcontinent, Southeast Asia and Australia, it is a plant of rainforest margins.
 Bees are the principal pollinators of this species.

 Taxonomy

 Melastoma affine was first described by Scottish botanist David Don in 1823.
 The taxonomy of the genus Melastoma is tricky, requiring a complete revision.
 Early genetics studies were published from 2001, through to recently, but a revision based on them has yet to be.
 In 2001 Karsten Meyer proposed a revision in which this species and other species were subsumed within the species Melastoma malabathricum.

 In Australia, currently most authorities do not accept this; instead the naturally occurring populations in WA, NT, Qld and northeastern NSW remain recognised as this species M. affine, except by authorities in Qld.

 Synonyms

 As of November 2020, the Australian Plant Census (APC) accepts the following synonyms of Melastoma affine: